UniversalDependencies/docs/_hyw/dep/fixed.md

 Note that these expressions do not have any internal syntactic structure (except from a historical perspective) and that the structural annotation is in principle arbitrary.
 The leftmost word is the head and all the other words are attached as its `fixed` modifiers.

+The [ExtPos]() feature should be specified on the first word of the fixed expression to indicate the UPOS that the expression would have were it a single word.
+This indicates what external dependency relations the expression is compatible with.

 ~~~ conllu
 # visual-style 1 2 fixed color:blue
 # visual-style 1 3 fixed color:blue